mdheuser/wally/README.md

 # Wally
-A game of life and death.
+A game of life and death.\n
 .
 .
 .